k10c/Farming-Sim/README.md

 The game does not have to have a win or lose state yet. x

+Multiplayer Requirements:

+The game supports at least two players either playing cooperatively or competitively.

+There is a game loop that allows the players to win, lose or at least achieve progressive goals of some kind.

+AI Requirements:

+There be at least two AI controlled objects that have distinctly different behavior x

+Each AI must have at least 3 distinct states it can be in. x

 CREDITS:

 All scripts in UI Scripts folder by Aidan

 All scripts in Inventory Scripts folder by Jose

+All scripts in Bots Scripts folder by Ben

+All scripts in Pest Scripts folder by Katen

 All other scripts authored as listen in comments